lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * No compression: this identifies the default rule used to send a packet integrally when no compression rule was found (see {{RFC8724}} section 6).
 * Fragmentation: fragmentation parameters are associated with the rule ID.
 Fragmentation is optional and feature "fragmentation" should be set.

-The YANG data model introduces repectively these three identities :
+The YANG data model introduces respectively these three identities :

-* nature-compresion
+* nature-compression
 * nature-no-compression
 * nature-fragmentation